nadinepuetzer/arvato_capstone_project/README.md

 The code was written in Jupyter Notebook with a Python 3 installation.
 All required Python libraries are included in the requirements.txt.

 ## Data Files
-- 'Arvato project Workbook New.ipynb' : Jupyter Notebook including python code
+- 'Arvato project Workbook.ipynb' : Jupyter Notebook including python code
 - 'requirements.txt' : Text file with all required libraries
 - 'DIAS Attributes - Values 2017.xlsx' and 'DIAS Information Levels - Attributes 2017.xlsx' : Two excel files including columns and value descriptions